Summer reading helps develop strong readers. Here are several tips and a free summer reading bingo to encourage your child to read.

-With COVID-19 and the emergency schooling-from-home, a lot of parents are understandably worried about their children’s academic skills.
+With COVID-19 and distance learning, a lot of parents are understandably worried about their children’s academic skills.
 The best news is the one activity that’s most helpful to prevent the loss of more skills is to just read.

 It is really important to keep your children reading over the summer.
 Good readers read more often than poor readers because it’s easier for them.
 But how do we get better at any skill?
 With practice, of course!

-But you’re already exhausted from all the nagging and negotiating with the crisis homeschooling.
+But you’re already exhausted from all the nagging and negotiating during the pandemic.
 So you’ll want to figure out fun and easy ways to get your kids to read more this summer.

 So what is a parent to do?
 The fact remains that the more your children read this summer, they better readers they will become.

 They will either retain what they’ve learned in school or their reading will improve.
-Fortunately, there a lots of simple things you can do to get your children to read more this summer.
+Fortunately, there a lots of simple things you can do to encourage your child to read more this summer.

 Disclaimer: This post may contain affiliate links; read more here.

-There are seven strategies you can rely on to get your children to read more during the summer.
+There are seven tips you can use to motivate your child to read more during the summer.

 Let reading be fun this summer.
 Serve snack along with stories or set up a fort so your children can have books and blankets.

 Buy a pop-up tent that is dedicated as the reading room or one of those cardboard castles or spaceships as a private reading oasis.
 Let your child make a fort with blankets over the dining room table and read under there.